vimpostor/quickcurver/README.md

 make
 ```

-To start QuickCurver you need to run the built executable in the build directory, for example on Linux: `./QuickCurver`
+To start QuickCurver you need to run the built executable in the build/src directory, for example on Linux: `src/QuickCurver`

 ## Installing compiled binaries
 Coming soon!